parhammmm/djan-n-go/README.md

 	djan-n-go.py init -n name_of_the_project -b project_directory

 Once you have your project, you must configure django's settings change settings/common.py for development.
-You also have settings/development.py and settings/production.py settings in the same folder.
+You also have settings/development.py and settings/production.py settings in the same folder, which must be modified for fabric tasks.

+## Fabric Tasks

+ * deploy
+ * deploy_admin_static
+ * deploy_static
+ * initial_setup
+ * staging
+ * production

 ## Some notes
 * Django's manage.py has been altered to force all new apps to be placed in ./apps